QUALITY WARRANTY

 OMNIRES products are covered by the following warranty protection:

-• Bathroom and kitchen fittings collections: 10 years on the leak-tightness of the cast body and 5 years on other components (thermostatic cartridges, shower & bath fittings, wastes & stoppers, and non-chrome coatings created using technology other than PVD: 2 years);
+• Bathroom and kitchen fittings collections: 5 years (10 years on the leak-tightness of the cast body, 2 years on thermostatic cartridges, shower and bath fittings, wastes, stoppers, and non-chrome coatings created using technology other than PVD);

-• Bathroom accessories: 5 years (non-chrome coatings created using technology other than PVD: 2 years);
+• Bathroom accessories: 5 years (2 years on non-chrome coatings created using technology other than PVD);

-• Concealed frame systems: 5 years (flushing systems and buttons: 2 years);
+• Concealed frame systems: 5 years (2 years on flushing systems and flush plates);

-• Shower enclosures and bath screens: 5 years;
+• Shower enclosures and bath screens: 5 years (2 years on non-chrome coatings created using technology other than PVD);

 The warranty period is calculated from the date of purchase of the Product by the Consumer as shown on the proof of purchase.